Every NHL Team’s Worst Contract

 (Six years, $8.5 million, NMC)

 It’s a tale as old as time: never give a long and expensive extension to a power forward in his 30s.
 The Capitals did that with Tom Wilson in 2023, giving him a seven-year, $45.5 million extension that officially kicked off last season.
 To be fair, he had a fantastic first campaign as the Capitals shocked everyone to be one of the top seeds in the Eastern Conference.
 But history suggests he is not going to be worth anywhere near that over the life of this contract.
-Luszczyszyn ranked his the third-worst contract entering the season, saying “While Wilson can still bully, his ability to score seriously tanked last season making it difficult to have confidence in his ability to still be a top-six scorer, let alone top line.”
 At $8.5 million per season, the Capitals are clearly paying Wilson like a top-liner.
-But if he’s already slipped behind that pace at age 30, what’s his deal going to look like in three, four, or five seasons, let alone seven?
+But if he’s already slipped behind that pace at age 30, what’s his deal going to look like in two, three, or four seasons, let alone six?

 Winnipeg Jets: Mark Scheifele

-It’s easy to understand the seven-year extension the Winnipeg Jets gave Mark Scheifele last summer.
-After months, even years of speculation that they would lose one or both of their superstars Scheifele and goaltender Connor Hellebuyck, the Jets shocked the hockey world by signing both in one fell swoop, defeating in the process the accusation that the franchise couldn’t keep top talent.
+It’s easy to understand the seven-year extension the Winnipeg Jets gave Mark Scheifele back in 2023.
+After months, even years of speculation that they would lose one or both of their superstars, Scheifele and goaltender Connor Hellebuyck, the Jets shocked the hockey world by signing both in one fell swoop, defeating in the process the accusation that the franchise couldn’t keep top talent.
 And Scheifele has been the Jets’ best forward for many years.
 He’s still a very good player.
 He’s just not going to be an $8.5 million for much longer if he even is one now.

 Scheifele is an elite offensive producer and creator.
 But as good as he is in the offensive zone, he is horrendous in his own end.
 Evolving-Hockey ranks him in the second percentile in that category, near the very bottom of the league.
 A true number-one center has to be an all-around performer, and Scheifele already isn’t that at age 32.
 He won’t likely improve in that respect over the seven seasons of this contract, and meanwhile, history indicates that his offense will start to drop off.
 If that happens, this contract will be very rough for the Jets in due course.
 But for now, it’s worth it for them to keep a very good core intact.